zaborowm/dsc-modeling-your-data-nyc-ds-career-042219/README.md

 ## Summary

 In this lesson, we looked at the key steps towards building and evaluating a linear regression model.
-All the key stages highlighted in this lesson have been covered in detail in the previous sections.
-More details on these topics will be provided as we move towards advanced statistics.
+The first four key stages highlighted in this lesson have been covered in detail in the previous sections, and we'll move into modeling next.